nao317/cpp/README.md

 ## introduction
-This repository is the repository for learning C++.
+This is the repository for learning C++.

 ## contents
 > - AtCoder (ABC/ARC/AGC/AHC)